Where to see tulips in and near Amsterdam: a practical guide to the best tulip gardens and tulip fields in Holland – Updated 2020

 The cycle between Haarlem and Lisse will take a little over an hour and on the way back you can either cycle or take the train: if you choose to take the train back, make sure you get a ticket for you and one for your bike.

-Cycling Holland tulip fields with kids
+Visiting the Dutch tulip fields with kids

-Older kids and teenagers will have no problem cycling safely along the tulip fields but if you are travelling with small kids, it is safe to have them in a child carrier rather than on a kids’ bike.
+Older kids and teenagers will have no problem cycling safely along the tulip fields but if you are traveling with small kids, it is safe to have them in a child carrier rather than on a kids’ bike.

 While overall safe, the cycle lanes do go along main roads and cross roundabout and traffic junctions so it is important that your children are aware and used to abide by street rules if they want to have their own bike.